borhanreo/object-detection/README.md

     python examples/ssd/ssd_pascal.py

-If you don't have time to train your model, you can download a pre-trained model at here.
+If you don't have time to train your model, you can download a pre-trained model models_VGGNet_VOC0712_SSD_300x300.

 Evaluate the most recent snapshot.